RosarioB/spark-streaming-kafka/README.md

 4. The producer should start to write in the topic `vehicle-positions` right away.
 After a while we can stop it if we don't want too much data.
 However to make sure that the producer is writing in the topic we can execute:
     `docker exec -it broker kafka-console-consumer --bootstrap-server broker:29092 --from-beginning --topic vehicle-positions --property print.key=true`

 5. If we get the logs of the container `jupiter-pyspark` we should see a URL where the Jupiter server is listening, like `http://127.0.0.1:8888/lab?token=634bce1cd959e890b8c4c892386da72898027abc9c480751` .
-If we paste this URL in the browser we shold be able to connect to the Jupiter server and we can import the notebook located in the folder `notebook` and use it.
+If we paste this URL in the browser we shold be able to connect to the Jupiter server and we can upload the notebook `spark_streaming.ipynb` and use it.